xingyili/WEmarker/README.md

 ### Acknowledgment

-WMNE is developed on the basis of [MNE](https://github.com/HKUST-KnowComp/MNE), for which we are sincerely grateful.
+WMNE is developed based on [MNE](https://github.com/HKUST-KnowComp/MNE), for which we are sincerely grateful.

 ## Get biomarker